rexc/aws_utilities/README.md

 # aws_utilities

-Some useful scripts usually python to help in when dealing with AWS
+Some useful scripts usually python to help when working with AWS

 ## Install/Uninstall